Azure/template-analyzer/README.md

  Template Analyzer runs the [configured rules](#understanding-and-customizing-rules) against the provided template and its corresponding [template parameters](https://docs.microsoft.com/azure/azure-resource-manager/templates/parameter-files), if specified.
 If no template parameters are specified, then Template Analyzer will check if templates with the [general naming standards defined by Microsoft](https://learn.microsoft.com/azure/azure-resource-manager/templates/parameter-files#file-name) are present in the same folder, otherwise it generates the minimum number of placeholder parameters to properly evaluate [template functions](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions) in the template.

 **Note**: Providing Template Analyzer with template parameter values will result in more accurate results as it will more accurately represent your deployments.
-The values provided to parameters may affect the evaluation of the Template BPA rule, altering its results.
+The values provided to parameters may affect the evaluation of Template Analyzer rules, altering its results.
 That said, **DO NOT** save sensitive data (passwords, connection strings, etc.) in parameter files in your repositories.
 Instead, [retrieve these values from your template from Azure Key Vault](https://docs.microsoft.com/azure/azure-resource-manager/templates/key-vault-parameter?tabs=azure-cli#reference-secrets-with-static-id).

 ### Output
 Results can be output in plain text to the console, or output to a file in SARIF format.
 Template Analyzer will exit with an error code if any errors or violations are found during a scan.